 Minister Of Interior Meets French Counterpart

-Paris: Minister of Interior and Commander of the Internal Security Force (Lekhwiya) HE Sheikh Khalifa bin Hamad bin Khalifa Al-Thani met with Minister of Interior of the French Republic HE Bruno Retailleau, during his official visit to Paris.
+(MENAFN- Gulf Times) His Excellency Minister of Interior and Commander of the Internal Security Force (Lekhwiya) Sheikh Khalifa bin Hamad bin Khalifa Al-Thani met with Minister of Interior of the French Republic Bruno Retailleau, during his official visit to Paris.

 During the meeting, ways to enhance joint cooperation in security fields were discussed.